ZEN-universe/ZEN-garden/docs/files/installation.rst

 Substitute ``<your-username>`` with your Github username.
 If you gave the forked repository a different name, replace ``ZEN-garden`` with the name of your repository.

 .. note::
     If you get the permissions error "Permission denied (publickey)", you will need to create the SSH key.
-Follow the instructions on `how to generate an SSH key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key>`_ and then how to add it to your account.
+Follow the instructions on `how to generate an SSH key <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key>`_ and then `how to add it to your account <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account>`_.
 You will not need to add the SSH key to the Agent, so only follow the first website until before `Adding your SSH key to the ssh-agent <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent>`_

 **Track the upstream repository:**